 When making these, I truly suggest that you have a plan to get about half of them out of your house so that you only eat half of them.
 They are a real treat and a favorite of myself and my daughter.

 And the great thing about having a blog, you can tell your kids that you need to get a picture and that way they don’t eat them, and that makes more for me.
 Ha ha.
 Also you could tell them that they are for the neighbors or for a special friend or your favorite Aunt.
 Do whatever works so that you get to enjoy them.

 What Ingredients Do I Need For My Favorite Crockpot Peanut Clusters?

 - Semi sweet chocolate chips

 How Do I Make My Favorite Crockpot Peanut Clusters?

 - In a crockpot, place peanuts, add the almond bark, milk chocolate and semi sweet chocolate.

 - Turn the crockpot to low and stir every 10-15 minutes until all the chocolates are melted and the peanuts are covered.
-(Mine usually takes about 1 hour and 15 minutes).

 - Drop with a spoon or cookie scoop onto wax paper.